 Below are a dozen podcasts offering outstanding learning and inspirational content for product managers.
 As we did with our 10 Must-Read Books for Product Managers blog post, they’re not all targeted exclusively at PMs.

-At ProductPlan is that the most successful product managers are the most well-rounded.
+At ProductPlan we think the most successful product managers are the most well-rounded.
 They’re the ones who expose themselves to the greatest number of relevant disciplines.
 So, I’m suggesting podcasts for product managers that offer learning and insights in fields such as entrepreneurship, leadership, and marketing.
+Afterward, be sure to check out our ultimate guide to resources for product professionals to maximize every available avenue for learning and career development.

 Product Leadership Podcasts